gnardin/RebelGroup/README.md

 # Rebel Groups Protection Racket

-## TODO

-* Calibrate and validate the model with empirical event data.

 ## Improvements

 * Make RebelGroups' _freqDemand_, _freqExpand_, and _freqAllocate_ random per rescheduling instead of defined randomly on the initial setup.